How to Improve Your Hiring Process and Hire the Right People

 One of the questions we get from entrepreneurs all the time is, “How do I find and keep great talent?”
 Despite the national unemployment rate hovering at 13%, it’s surprisingly difficult to find qualified people who are also a great match for your company.
+The hiring process can be daunting for a small business owner.

 You’ve heard us harp on the importance of not going it alone and building your team and for good reason.
 Nothing can bring more growth and relief for your company or create more headaches and be a mega pain-in-the-ass than hiring.